omkarb09/gpt2-sentiment-analysis/README.md

 You can try the deployed app on the following link: https://huggingface.co/spaces/omkarb09/gpt2_sentiment

-Dataset used to train the bare gpt-2 model was a subset of 3000 observations (1500 for each target) from the following dataset: https://www.kaggle.com/datasets/kazanova/sentiment140?resource=download
+Dataset used to train the bare gpt-2 model was a subset of 3000 tweets (1500 for each class) from the following dataset: https://www.kaggle.com/datasets/kazanova/sentiment140?resource=download